Why headings and subheadings are vital to accessibility …and are not styling tools.

 The example in this blog article is as follows:

-The <H1> – or Heading 1 tag has been attributed to the article title of the page.
-It tells the reader that this is the first title – read this first to understand what the page is about.
-Strictly speaking, you should only have one instance of the H1 on any page – the main title.
+The <H1> – or Heading 1 tag has been attributed to the main heading of the page.
+It tells the reader that this is the first heading – read this first to understand what the page is about.
+Strictly speaking, you should only have one instance of the H1 on any page – the main heading.
 For now, we’ll ignore the search engine benefits of correctly using H1 tags to avoid dirtying the water with irrelevance.

 Here’s an example of how a page could be structured: